-Tips to Prepare for Your PA School Interview
+Tips to prepare for your PA school interview

 - Traditional: practice, practice, practice.

-MMI: practice every possible variation of stations, with a timer.
+- MMI: practice every possible variation of stations, with a timer.

 Take a few seconds to think about a question and compose an answer in your mind before you start to respond.

 - Not reviewing their application.

 - Not being familiar with their transcript.

 - Being surprised by a question and not recovering quickly.

 - Allowing a poor performance on one question to lead to a downhill spiral on the subsequent questions.

 - Not having a response to a question.

 - Answering a question when they don’t understand it, resulting in a confusing response.

 - Rambling or going on tangents instead of staying on topic.

 - Mumbling or covering their mouths, making it difficult to understand them.

-• Not answering the questions.
+- Not answering the questions.

-• Rocking in their chairs or other repetitive movements that make noise.
+- Rocking in their chairs or other repetitive movements that make noise.

-• Not dressing appropriately.
+- Not dressing appropriately.

 There’s a lot to keep in mind to be successful in an interview!
 Give yourself the best possible preparation by practicing with mock interviews.
-I give my students multiple levels of feedback on the content of their responses and delivery, facial expressions and body language.
+I give my clients multiple levels of feedback on the content of their responses and delivery, facial expressions and body language.
 Many people don’t know how they will react in an interview situation until they’re in it.
 It’s a high stakes, high pressure environment that requires practice to conduct yourself professionally with ease and success.

-• The Ultimate Guide to Medical School Interview Success, a free guide
+- The Ultimate Guide to Medical School Interview Success, a free guide